Constantine Samuel Rafinesque: Walam Olum

 In 1836, Rafinesque published his first volume of The American Nations.
 This included Walam Olum, a purported migration and creation narrative of the Lenape (also known by English speakers as the Delaware Indians).
 It told of their migration to the lands around the Delaware River.
-Rafinesque claimed he had obtained wooden tablets engraved and painted with indigenous pictographs, together with a transcription in the Lenape language.
+Rafinesque claimed he had obtained wooden tablets engraved and painted with Indigenous pictographs, together with a transcription in the Lenape language.
 Based on this, he produced an English translation of the tablets' contents.
 Rafinesque claimed the original tablets and transcription were later lost, leaving his notes and transcribed copy as the only record of evidence.

 For over a century after Rafinesque's publication, the Walam Olum was widely accepted by ethnohistorians as authentically Native American in origin, but as early as 1849, when the document was republished by Ephraim G. Squier, Henry Rowe Schoolcraft, an ethnologist who had worked extensively in Michigan and related territories, wrote to Squier saying that he believed the document might be fraudulent.
 In the 1950s, the Indiana Historical Society published a "retranslation" of the Walam Olum, as "a worthy subject for students of aboriginal culture".

-Since the late 20th century, studies especially since the 1980s in linguistic, ethnohistorical, archaeological, and textual analyses suggest that the Walam Olum account was largely or entirely a fabrication.
+Since the late 20th century, studies especially in linguistic, ethnohistorical, archaeological, and textual analyses suggest that the Walam Olum account was largely or entirely a fabrication.
 Scholars have described its record of "authentic Lenape traditional migration stories" as spurious.
 After the publication in 1995 of David Oestreicher's thesis, The Anatomy of the Walam Olum: A 19th Century Anthropological Hoax, many scholars concurred with his analysis.
 They concluded that Rafinesque had been either the perpetrator, or perhaps the victim, of a hoax.
 Other scholars, writers, and some among the Lenape continue to find the account plausible and support its authenticity.